Prague Expo 58

 After the exposition, the structures were dismantled and transported back to Prague.
 The main pavilion was re-erected in the city’s Julius Fučík Park of Culture and Leisure (now the Prague Exhibition Grounds) but burnt down in a fire in October 1991 and was later demolished.

 The restaurant was rebuilt in Letná park and served as such for a number of years until eventually it fell into decline in the late 1980s.
 The interior of the building was also gutted by fire in 1991.
 The structure was given a new lease of life by media agency Euro RSCG (now Havas Prague) who renovated the former restaurant in the early 2000s and used it as their office until 2020.
-The building is now occupied by an auction house and gallery and there is a small cafe on the lower level.
+Part of the building is now occupied by an auction house and gallery, as well as a small cafe.
+The rest of the space is used as offices.
 It has been listed as a Cultural Monument since 1964.

 Prague Expo 58 (formerly Restaurant Brussels Expo 58/Brussels Pavilion/Czechoslovak Pavilion Expo 1958) in Prague, Czech Republic | Modernist | Communist architecture | former Eastern Bloc